10G copper transceivers could provide the performance upgrade you need in a cost-effective manner – here’s why.

-Since copper is still less expensive than fiber, leveraging 10G copper modules can add up to significant CAPEX savings for networks in need of the 10G upgrade.
-As well, 10G copper also saves network administrators money on purchasing the media converters 10G SFP+ optical transceivers need for copper to fiber functionality.
+Since copper is still less expensive than fiber, leveraging these modules can result in significant CAPEX/OPEX savings for networks in need of the 10G upgrade.
+It also saves network administrators the hassle and expense of purchasing media converters for copper to fiber functionality.

 3. Low power, less heat